If you have a question that is not answered below, contact Jeff Melia at email@example.com or 301-916-0200 ext. 102.

 I’m transitioning from the traditional examination.
 Do I have to pass Phase I before Phase II?

 No, transitioning candidates can take Phase I and Phase II in any order.
-Each examination must be passed with 3 attempts.
+Each examination must be passed in accordance with the limitations on taking the examinations.

 How many times can I take the Phase II exam?